keertanachandar/KeyNote/README.md

-# KeyNote 🎵
+# MUSEic 🎵

+**The AI tool that turns your lyrical into a miracle**

-**AI-powered chord progression assistant for songwriters** using Retrieval-Augmented Generation (RAG), multi-agent orchestration (LangGraph), and advanced evaluation metrics (RAGAS).
+An AI-powered chord progression assistant for songwriters using Retrieval-Augmented Generation (RAG), multi-agent orchestration (LangGraph), and advanced evaluation metrics (RAGAS).

 > 📖 **[Read the Full Documentation](CERTIFICATION_CHALLENGE.md)** - Problem statement, technical architecture, evaluation results, and future roadmap.

 > **[LOOM RECORDING](https://www.loom.com/share/b10c6797c2074e44b138c564405e64fa?sid=9a823227-2175-4c63-8ee9-522caddbff89)**

-## What KeyNote Does
+## What MUSEic Does

-KeyNote helps independent musicians overcome the creative bottleneck of selecting chord progressions by:
+MUSEic helps independent musicians overcome the creative bottleneck of selecting chord progressions by:

 1. **Analyzing lyrics** to extract mood, themes, emotional arc, and section-specific needs (verse/chorus/bridge)
 2. **Tracking emotional journey** from beginning to end (e.g., "grief to acceptance," "nostalgia to celebration")